Which is the best air source heat pump in 2025?

 Before we get to our recommendations we should explain a bit about the different different types of new heat pumps on the market.
 This article mainly concerns air to water heat pumps which are the most common type of heat pump in the UK.
 You can read more about the difference between air to air and air to water models elsewhere on our site.

 Within this category, there are several different types of unit and each one is suited to different property sizes and requirements.
 For example, in a property with underfloor heating or lower temperature radiators already installed, low temperature heat pumps are the better choice.
 But if you have an older property, a high temperature heat pump will be a better option.
 It will work much better with a traditional central heating system.
-High temperature heat pumps typically heat water to a similar temperature to gas boilers (around 75-80°C).
+High temperature heat pumps typically heat water to a similar temperature to gas boilers (around 65°C-70°C).

 We can split the heat pumps into two further categories.